 Mass is held at noon in the campfire area.
-Parents will connect with campers at the basketball court.
-After mass, the pool and Talk to a counselor!
+When families arrive, they will be reunited with their campers on the basketball court.
+Families are invited to join us in the Talk to a counselor!
 Some of them are far from home and have felt homesick too.
 They can help you to feel better and enjoy camp.